silentknight17/silentknight17/README.md

 - 🌱 On a learning spree
-- 🥅 2022 Goals: Learning and also enjoying every bit of life.
+- 🥅 2023 Goals: Continue Learning.
 - ⚡ Fun fact: Cricket and Sarvagya are inseperable ;)